-Ash Wednesday (which was March 6), many churches held a service at which people's foreheads were marked in ashes with the sign of the cross.
-This was intended to remind us both of Jesus' life, death and resurrection and of our mortality.
+On Ash Wednesday (February 26), many churches hold a service at which people's foreheads will be marked in ashes with the sign of the cross.
+This is intended to remind us both of Jesus' life, death and resurrection and of our mortality.
 Our days are finite, and it is good to use them well.

 Our mission statement is simple: We follow Jesus.
 When you arrive, you'll find kids, parents, and grandparents, all worshiping together in one extended family.